aderajewyes/poem/README.md

 Poet Registration: Poets can sign up and create an account to start sharing their poems with a global audience.
 Poem Submission: Poets can submit their poems through a user-friendly interface, including options to add tags and categorize their work for easy discovery.
 Browse and Discover: Poetry enthusiasts can explore a vast collection of poems, searching for specific topics or discovering new and talented poets.
 Engagement: Readers can engage with poems by liking, commenting, and sharing their favorite works.
 This interaction fosters a sense of community among poetry lovers.

-Deployment

-The Poem Management Web is deployed for easy access, allowing users from around the world to immerse themselves in the beauty of poetry.
-Whether you are a seasoned poet or someone looking for inspiration, this platform provides a dynamic and supportive environment for all.
-Explore the world of emotions, perspectives, and creativity through the Poem Management Web.
-Start your poetic journey today!

 members ID